 Hundreds of aftershocks have rattled the country since last Saturday night’s quake and Ecuadoreans are still sleeping outside and struggling to find food and water.
 Aid is arriving from abroad but relief workers have warned of delays in water distribution and said mosquito-borne illness could spread through the camps.

-Rescuers raced against time to find survivors from the powerful 7.8-magnitude earthquake as the death toll from Ecuador’s strongest earthquake in decades has ri
+Rescuers raced against time to find survivors from the powerful 7.8-magnitude earthquake as the death toll from Ecuador’s strongest earthquake in decades has risen above 480.

 President Rafael Correa has said the quake caused $3 billion in damage and warned that the reconstruction effort will take years.
 His administration is temporarily raising taxes to fund the recovery.
 Even before the quake, Ecuador was bracing for a bout of austerity, with the International Monetary Fund forecasting the economy would shrink 4.5 percent this year.